hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 (L1I) and L1 Data Cache (L1D).
 The Instruction Cache is optimized for read-only accesses.
 The Data Cache supports both read and write operations.
-Each of the L1I and L1D is 4-way associtive cache of size 256 bytes.
+Each of the L1I and L1D is 4-way associtive cache having 32 entries.
 The cache block size is 8 bytes.
 Each cache uses the LRU replacement policy.